Latest News

 If European countries want to replace Russian pipeline supplies permanently, they must continue to be a large and regular LNG importer.

-According to Kpler's data, the total import of LNG in Europe has surpassed 284 billion cubic metres so far this year.
-This is a record, and represents a 23% increase from the 2024 import total.
+According to Kpler's data, the total imports of LNG in Europe have reached 284 billion cubic metres so far this year.
+This is a record, and represents a 23% increase over 2024.

 The strong increase in LNG imports has given LNG exporters a boost.
-Many plan to expand LNG export capacity during the next few years, assuming that LNG import demand is expected to continue growing.
+Many plan to expand LNG export capacity during the next few years, assuming that LNG imports will continue to grow.

-The current LNG import frenzy is not sustainable, as the import total for this year is only 0.3% higher than the import total of Europe in 2023.
+The current LNG import frenzy is not sustainable, as the import tally for this year is only 0.3% higher than the import total of Europe in 2023.

-Gas demand in Europe is at risk of being limited by the rapid growth of power generation using non-fossil sources in recent years.
+Gas demand in Europe is at risk of being limited by the rapid growth in non-fossil energy generation over the last five years.

 Ember data shows that the generation of clean electricity in Europe has increased over 11% since 2019.
-The generation of fossil fuels has decreased by 15%.
+The generation from fossil fuels has decreased by 15%.

-Even if the Russian supply is phased out in accordance with the plan, a continuation of these trends would still limit the growth potential of LNG imports to Europe.
+Even if the Russian supply is phased out in accordance with the plan, a continuation of these trends would still limit the growth potential for LNG exports to Europe.

 In the short term, however gas will continue to play a vital role in Europe, both for electricity production and industrial processes.